clinthoward/clinthoward.github.io/_posts/2017-04-02-NRL Machine Learning.md

 # Analysis of NRL Data
 Extension of work from [Fisadev](https://github.com/fisadev/world_cup_learning) (utility functions used are derived from previous NB) but utilising Keras and NRL data.
-Stll a work in progress..
+Still a work in progress..

 [Jupyer Notebook](https://github.com/clinthoward/clinthoward.github.io/blob/master/JupyterNB/NRL%20Analysis.ipynb)